 Recreation Leadership 11 is a course designed to provide highly motivated students with an opportunity to enhance their leadership and organizational skills while working within the Athletics Program at Cambie.
 Students will explore leadership skills and strategies in a collaborative setting and they will be given practical opportunities to develop, apply, and enhance these skills.
 Students will also gain officiating sessions that will prepare them to assure roles as sport coaches and sport officials for our school teams.
 Students will be expected to act as tournament coordinators, intramurals coordinators, sport officials, and team managers.
 This will require students to have a high degree of self-motivation, as a great deal of the course work will be in self-directed activities.
 Volunteer hours in the school will be required.
 Field experiences will be organized for students enrolled in this course as a reward for their efforts throughout the school year.
 Students must apply for this Recreation Leadership course prior to being accepted.
+Leadership camp, field trips, and "Rec Games" are just a few of the fun events students must apply for this Recreation Leadership course prior to being accepted.
 Leadership camp, field trips, and "Rec Games" are just a few of the fun events that Recreation Leadership students will experience throughout the year.
 Students also have the opportunity to earn Work Experience credit associated with this course.
 If you are looking for a course that will transform your high school experience, then talk to your counsellors and Mr. Meier and complete the online application form.